zhiwu-huang/AICE1006-Data-Analytics-EDA/CW.md

 ### Mark Scheme

-The conference paper and presentation will be marked as a single piece of work using the following criteria:
+The final coursework report and jupyter notebook code will be marked as a single piece of work using the following criteria:

 Criterion                    | Description                                                                                | Marks
 -----------------------------|--------------------------------------------------------------------------------------------|-------
-Experimentation and Analysis | Analyse the problem and results obtained                                                   | 35
+Introduction of dataset      | Introduce dataset information (Sec.1)                                                      | 10
-Application of techniques    | Show ability to apply EDA techniques                                                       | 35
+Application of techniques    | Show ability to apply EDA techniques and analyse results obtained (Secs.2-6 + Code)        | 50
-Reflection		     | Reflect on what the experimental results tell us about the problem and the techniques used | 20 Reporting                    | Clear and professional reporting                                                           | 10
+Conclusion/Reflection        | Reflect on you have learned on the dataset and the techniques used (Sec.7)		  | 20 Reporting                    | Clear and professional reporting (Overall)                                                 | 10

 Standard ECS late submission penalties apply.